Learning English (version of English)

-Learning English (previously known as Special English) is a controlled version of the English language first used on 19 October 1959, and still presented daily by the United States broadcasting service Voice of America (VOA).
+Learning English (previously known as Special English) is a controlled version of the English language first used on October 19, 1959, and still presented daily by the United States broadcasting service Voice of America (VOA).
 World news and other programs are read one-third slower than regular VOA English.
 Reporters avoid idioms and use a core vocabulary of about 1500 words, plus any terms needed to explain a story.
 The intended audience is intermediate to advanced learners of English.
 In 1962 the VOA published the first edition of the Word Book.

 VOA has teamed up with the University of Oregon and produced free online training Let’s Teach English for English language educators.
 The series is based on the Women Teaching Women English and is aimed for adult beginning level learners.

 Examples

 VOA Learning English has multiple daily newscasts and 14 weekly features.
 These include reports on agriculture, economics, health and current events.
 Other programs explore American society, U.S. history, idiomatic expressions, science, and arts and entertainment.

-For example, an 18 May 2010, script described rheumatoid arthritis this way:
+For example, a May 18, 2010, script described rheumatoid arthritis this way:

-A programme from 15 July 2010, dealt with patent law:
+A program from July 15, 2010, dealt with patent law:

-A remembrance of Michael Jackson aired on 5 July 2009, shortly after his death:
+A remembrance of Michael Jackson aired on July 5, 2009, shortly after his death:

 For English learners, the service not only provides clear and simple news and information, it also helps them improve their use of American English.
 In some countries such as the People's Republic of China, VOA Special English is increasingly popular for junior and intermediate English learners.
 Many teachers around the world, including at the university level, use the programs for language and content.

 The BBC and China Radio International have both used the name "Special English" for their slow speed English broadcasts, but they do not appear to have applied the full methodology of the VOA original.